 Next, use the table below to determine how many full turns of the tie rod is required to keep the toe approximately the same as the starting point:

-Note that the above that a 14mm shim change closely matches with 2 full turns of each tie rod.
+As shown above, a 14mm shim change closely matches with 2 full turns of each tie rod.
 An 8mm shim change closely matches 1 full turn of each tie rod.
-The same general rule of thumb can be applied for other thickness.
+The same general rule of thumb can be applied for other shim thicknesses.

 For example, if the shim stack is changed from 12mm to 6mm, you can expect 1 full turn shorter of the tie rod to result in a total toe change of approximately 2mm (1mm per side)